logo

 • Young stock policy

 The replacement rate is about 22-24%.
 Heifer calves are reared on colostrum and whole milk plus pasture and meal.
 All colostrum milk is tested and the best quality is frozen so that it can be used to ensure every calf gets fed "gold" colostrum with in 12 hours of birth.
 This provides better lifetime immunity for each calf and results in healthier cows long term.
 Meal is fed until February, (up to 2 kg meal/calf/day).
+Meal is bought in bulk and a hopper is used for feeding out.
+This has resulted in a 30% saving in meal price compared with bagged product.

 At 6 months old the calves go to external grazing.
 They are consistently well above industry recommended live weights.
 They return home, 15 months later, as in calf heifers in early June.